 You won’t find any metals, including mercury, in dental crowns, fillings, or other restorations at Trust Dental Care.
 As a mercury-free and mercury-safe practice, the staff is equipped to place only beautiful and durable metal-free materials.
+We say no to silver fillings.

 Patients and staff can be exposed to mercury when removing amalgam fillings.
-We take steps to eliminate or minimize exposure, such as the use of a high-volume vacuum that pulls away mercury vapors, or ionizers designed to catch any vapors not vacuumed away.
+We take steps to eliminate or minimize exposure, such as the use of a high-volume vacuum that pulls away mercury vapors, or ionizers designed to catch any breaths not vacuumed away.

 Depending on your needs, one of our dentists may recommend either a full-coverage crown or an onlay to replace either a big, old, or worn filling or an old, metal-based crown.
 In some cases, an even more conservative procedure known as a dental inlay may be recommended to replace a silver filling.

 The inlay sits entirely within the cusps of the tooth.
 The onlay or partial crown offers greater coverage for extensive decay or damage.
-It will cover the tip of at least one cusp, in addition to the shallow grooved surface of the tooth.
+It will cover the tip of at least one cusp, in addition to the shallowly grooved surface of the tooth.

 There is no better tooth than the natural tooth.
-By preserving as much tooth structure as possible, you get the most natural looking and feeling tooth.
+By preserving as much tooth structure as possible, you get the most natural looking and feeling the tooth.

 A mercury-free crown may be a better option if:

-- There is a very large filling
+- There is a huge filling

 - Most of the tooth is decayed